projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

    * - :kbd:`--vsbl <vsbl_file_path>`
-     - Virtual Slim bootloader (vSBL) is the virtual bootloader supporting booting of the UOS on the ACRN hypervisor platform.
+     - Virtual Slim bootloader (vSBL) is the virtual bootloader supporting booting of the User VM on the ACRN hypervisor platform.
 The vSBL design is derived from Slim Bootloader, which follows a staged design approach that provides hardware initialization and launching a payload that provides the boot logic.